top of page

 Lean Construction

-Lean Construction is – a comprehensive system of processes and culture built on a commitment to collaboration and knowledge-sharing.
-Lean delivers better employee retention and quality of life, safer worksites, reduced project waste and greater project value.
+Lean Construction is a comprehensive approach built on collaboration and knowledge-sharing.
+It promotes better employee retention, improved quality of life, safer worksites, reduced project waste, and increased project value.

-We bring you this program to help you understand how to creates a fine balance between process and people to transform the build environment as a whole and create a superior value for all the stake holders.
-This program is designed with an objective to understand, how to improve the productivity in construction industry?
+This program is designed to help you understand how to create a balance between processes and people to transform the built environment and deliver superior value to all stakeholders.
+It aims to explore ways to enhance productivity in the construction industry.

 1 Day